kwabenadarkwa/Agean/README.md

 ```

 ## TODO
-- [ ] figure out how to extract other details from the video and then put it into an object
+- [x] figure out how to extract other details from the video and then put it into an object
+- [ ] separate the video into frames
 - [ ] continue with the next section of identifying bounding box